recovering your assets from police

 5. Proceeds of Crime Fund

-Where does the money and property go if the Commissioner of Police is successful in having your property forfeited to the Crown?
+Where does the money and property go if the Commissioner of Police is successful having your property forfeited to the Crown?

 https://www.justice.govt.nz/justice-sector-policy/about-the-justice-sector/proceeds-of-crime-fund/